US consumer inflation up 6.8% in past year, most since 1982

 The persistence of high inflation has surprised the Fed, whose chair, Jerome Powell, had for months characterized inflation as only "transitory," a short-term consequence of bottlenecked supply chains.
 Two weeks ago, though, Powell signaled a shift, implicitly acknowledging that high inflation has endured longer than he expected.
 He suggested that the Fed will likely act more quickly to phase out its ultra-low- rate policies than it had previously planned.

 Driving much of the inflation last month were energy prices, particularly gasoline pump prices, which are up a dizzying 58.1% from a year ago.
-The costs of housing, food, new and used cars, airline tickets, clothing and household furnishings were also big contributors to the November price surge.
+The costs of housing, food, vehicles, airline tickets, clothing and household furnishings were also big contributors to the November price surge.

 Core inflation, which excludes volatile food and energy prices, rose 0.5% in November.
 Over the past 12 months, core prices are up 4.9%, the biggest such increase since 1991.